jbernardic/Godot-Smooth-Voxels/README.md

-# Smooth voxels in Godot using Marching Cubes algorithm
+# Marching Cubes in Godot
+Implemented in GDScript.